-- 2 meet their National Pollutant Discharge Elimination System permit - 3 conditions for the thermal component of their discharges and also - 4 meet their obligations to supply reliable power to their - 5 consumers. - 6 (Board Member Nicholas Melas entered the hearing - 7 room.) - 8 MR. ROGERS: Since 1988, the Illinois EPA has received 23 - 9 formal requests for provisional variances from water temperature - 10 standards.
-The Illinois EPA recommended the granting of - 11 provisional variances, subject to certain conditions, for 20 of - 12 these requests.
-Five of the approved requests were for - 13 extensions of the previously granted variances.
-One thermal - 14 provisional variance request was denied by the Agency and - 15 applicants withdrew two others.
-In addition, numerous informal - 16 inquiries have been made to the Illinois EPA regarding the merits - 17 of a thermal provisional variance under consideration prior to - 18 formal -- under consideration prior to formal submission.
-While - 19 this proposal could potentially impact any facility subject to a - 20 water quality temperature limitation for whom compliance with
+6 (Board Member Nicholas Melas entered the hearing7 room.)

+MR. ROGERS: Since 1988, the Illinois EPA has received 23 8 9 formal requests for provisional variances from water temperature 10 standards.
+The Illinois EPA recommended the granting of 11 provisional variances, subject to certain conditions, for 20 of 12 these requests.
+Five of the approved requests were for 13 extensions of the previously granted variances.
+One thermal 14 provisional variance request was denied by the Agency and applicants withdrew two others.
+In addition, numerous informal 15 16 inquiries have been made to the Illinois EPA regarding the merits 17 of a thermal provisional variance under consideration prior to 18 formal -- under consideration prior to formal submission.
+While 19 this proposal could potentially impact any facility subject to a 20 water quality temperature limitation for whom compliance with

-- 21 that limit on a short term basis would impose an arbitrary and - 22 unreasonable hardship, it is likely that this proposal will only - 23 impact electric utilities that face the confluence of increased - 24 demand for power production, low flow rates, and extreme warm
+21 that limit on a short term basis would impose an arbitrary and 22 unreasonable hardship, it is likely that this proposal will only 23 impact electric utilities that face the confluence of increased 24 demand for power production, low flow rates, and extreme warm

-- 1 weather conditions in the summer months. - 2 The most recent emergency conditions which resulted in - 3 provisional variance requests from thermal standards occurred in - 4 the summer of 1999, when four provisional variances and one - 5 extension were granted for the relief from thermal requirements. - 6 Two of these provisional variances and the extension were - 7 actually utilized by the petitioners.
-Commonwealth Edison - 8 Company, Dresden Station, used one 45-day provisional variance - 9 plus an extension for an additional 45 days and the other was - 10 used by CIPS, Newton Station. - 11 The Dresden Station permit provides for a maximum allowable - 12 discharge temperature and a specified number of hours when the - 13 discharge could exceed a long-term average discharge temperature. - 14 The provisional variance increased the number of hours when the - 15 long-term average temperature could be exceeded.
-No relief from - 16 the maximum temperature was provided.
-The Dresden Station - 17 submitted thermal provisional variance requests in 1988, 1992, - 18 1994, 1996, 1997, and 1998.
-This history was evidence of an - 19 apparent need for additional cooling capacity at the Dresden
+1 weather conditions in the summer months.

+2 The most recent emergency conditions which resulted in 3 provisional variance requests from thermal standards occurred in 4 the summer of 1999, when four provisional variances and one extension were granted for the relief from thermal requirements.
+5 б Two of these provisional variances and the extension were 7 actually utilized by the petitioners.
+Commonwealth Edison 8 Company, Dresden Station, used one 45-day provisional variance 9 plus an extension for an additional 45 days and the other was 10 used by CIPS, Newton Station.

+The Dresden Station permit provides for a maximum allowable 11 12 discharge temperature and a specified number of hours when the 13 discharge could exceed a long-term average discharge temperature.
+14 The provisional variance increased the number of hours when the long-term average temperature could be exceeded.
+No relief from 15 16 the maximum temperature was provided.
+The Dresden Station 17 submitted thermal provisional variance requests in 1988, 1992, 18 1994, 1996, 1997, and 1998.
+This history was evidence of an 19 apparent need for additional cooling capacity at the Dresden period of hot weather and apparently exceeded maximum discharge levels causing an extensive fish kill in the cooling lake.
+This incident further supported the apparent need for additional cooling capacity at Newton station.

-- 20 Station.
-The Newton Station provisional variance was similar to - 21 Dresden Station in that relief was provided for increased - 22 excursions above long-term thermal limits but no relief from - 23 maximum allowable thermal discharge limits.
-The Newton facility - 24 also suffered major operational problems because of a prolonged
+Station.
+The Newton Station provisional variance was similar to Dresden Station in that relief was provided for increased excursions above long-term thermal limits but no relief from maximum allowable thermal discharge limits.
+The Newton facility also suffered major operational problems because of a prolonged